-A more than 5 yr long monitoring dataset (October 2000-December 2005), obtained at the TOP station, was investigated for the occurrence of O_3 drop events.
-This was done to get evidence whether the SALSA field observations were the result of an exceptional

-- situation, or if similar events occur frequently at the Hohenpeissenberg Observatory.
-For that, an automated detection scheme has been developed and was applied to the time series of the O_3 mixing ratio (1 min resolution), featuring the following criteria: (1) a moving minimum was computed, comprising ±180 min around the current value of the O_3 time series.
-The time of the actual occurrence of the minimum was taken as input - data for subsequent filtering procedures.
-(2) To ensure a clear separation of O3 minima, only detected minima with a temporal spacing of at least 60 min were kept further on.
-(3) Half drop values were computed by considering the detected minimum values and the median O3 mixing ratios within 90 to 30 min before the minimum.
-(4) The onset detection of the O3 drop event was done with a geometrical approach.
-For that, virtual - 15 lines were constructed from the point, where the rising flank of the O_3 drop reached its half drop value after the minimum to data points prior to the event.
-The data point in the time series, corresponding to the virtual line with most negative slope, was taken as first guess point of onset.
-The first local maximum of O_3 before this point was taken as final point of the onset of the O_3 drop event.
-A similar approach was used for determination - of the end of the O_3 drop event, using the half event value at the falling flank of the O_3 drop, and a maximum positive slope criterion.
-These geometrical approaches were chosen, because the O_3 drops can also occur during changing background levels of O_3 , making a detection based on fixed thresholds impossible.
-Furthermore, all events detected by this scheme were subsequently filtered: (1) the minimum had to be more - than 5 ppb below the value at begin and end of the event; (2) the O_3 level at the end of the event had to be within ±25% and ±standard deviation of the O_3 level before the event; (3) the relative O_3 drop had to exceed 10% of the previous O_3 level; (4) at the O_3 minimum, the corresponding value of the nitric oxide (NO) mixing ratio had to exceed its pre event level + standard deviation, and had to reach at least 0.5 ppb.
-The last criterion was introduced to limit the detection to O_3 drop events with characteristics similar to those observed during the SALSA campaign.
+A dataset extending over 5 years (October 2000-December 2005), obtained at the TOP station, was investigated for the occurrence of O3 drop events.
+This was done to determine if the SALSA field observations were the result of an exceptional situation, or if similar events occur frequently at the Hohenpeissenberg observatory.
+An automated detection scheme was developed and applied to the time series of the O3 mixing ratio (1 min resolution).
+This detection was conducted as follows: (1) a moving minimum was computed, comprising $\pm$ 180 min around the current value of the O3 time series.
+The time of the actual occurrence of the minimum was taken as input data for subsequent filtering procedures (Fig. 2, black square).
+(2) To ensure a clear separation of O3 minima, only detected minima with a temporal spacing of at least 60 min were investigated.
+(3) Half drop values were computed by considering the detected minimum values and the median $O_3$ mixing ratios within 90 to 30 min before the minimum (Fig. 2, black and grey dots).
+(4) The detection of the onset of O3 drop event was done with a geometrical approach.
+For that, virtual lines were constructed from the point, where the rising flank of the $O_3$ drop reached its half drop value after the minimum to data points prior to the event.
+The data point in the time series, corresponding to the virtual line with most negative slope, was taken as preliminary point of onset.
+The first local maximum of O3 before this point was taken as final point of the onset of the O3 drop event.
+A similar approach was used for determination of the end of the $O_3$ drop event, using the half event value at the falling flank of the O3 drop, and a maximum positive slope criterion (see Fig. 2 for clarification).
+These geometrical approaches were chosen, because the O3 drops can also occur during changing background levels of O3, making a detection based on fixed thresholds impossible.
+Furthermore, all events detected by this scheme were subsequently filtered: (1) the minimum had to be more than 5 ppb below the value at begin and end of the event; (2) the $O_3$ level at the end of the event had to be within $\pm 25\%$ and $\pm$ standard deviation of the $O_3$ level before the event; (3) the relative $O_3$ drop had to exceed 10% of the previous $O_3$ level; (4) the corresponding value of NO mixing ratio at the O3 minimum had to exceed its pre-event level plus standard deviation, and had to reach at least 0.5 ppb.
+The last criterion was introduced to limit the detection to $O_3$ drop events with characteristics similar to those observed during the SALSA campaign.